Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset Generation} Since the true HDRC is unavailable for real-world datasets, following existing literature \cite{schwab2020learning, bica2020estimating, nie2021vcnet, wang2022generalization, kazemi2024adversarially}, we use five synthetic datasets with varying $\beta_U\in \{1,1.25,1.5,1.75,2\}$ that denotes different strengths of unobserved confounding bias, and two semi-synthetic datasets, News \cite{schwab2020learning} and TCGA \cite{weinstein2013cancer}, to demonstrate the effectiveness of our model.
-The details of the dataset generation can be found in Appendix \ref{sec: data gene}.
+\textbf{Dataset Generation.} Since the true long-term HDRC is unavailable for real-world datasets, following prior works \cite{nie2021vcnet, wang2022generalization, kazemi2024adversarially}, we use five synthetic datasets with varying levels of unobserved confounding bias controlled by $\beta_U \in \{1, 1.5, 2, 2.5, 3\}$, and two semi-synthetic datasets, News \cite{schwab2020learning} and TCGA \cite{weinstein2013cancer}, to evaluate our model.
+Details of the data generation are provided in Appendix \ref{sec: data gene}.